 Back in 2007, Google and its partners in the Open Handset Alliance set out with the goal of developing open standards for smartphones.
 Android was to be a great equalizer, creating a level playing field for manufacturers and developers.
-It was a vision with clear appeal — and that’s partly why, nine years later, Android is the dominant mobile platform with a 58.75 percent share of the worldwide mobile and tablet operating systems market in the second quarter of 2018, according to Statista.
+It was a vision with clear appeal.
+That’s partly why, 10 years or so later, Android is the dominant mobile platform with a 88 percent share of the worldwide mobile operating systems market in the second quarter of 2018, according to Statista.

 If we want fragmentation to end, we’re going to have to demand it.

 The open ideals that it was founded upon led to unprecedented diversity and a huge smartphone revolution, but they also sparked one of the most persistent criticisms of Android: Fragmentation.
 There’s a fairly universal perception that Android fragmentation is a barrier to a consistent user experience, a security risk, and a challenge for app developers.